Tile layers are useful when you need to expose a map or layer on the web for the visualization of relatively static data.

 - Vector tile layers can be projected into various coordinate systems, using desktop applications such as ArcGIS Pro, without distortion of labels and other symbols.

-- When you publish a vector tile layer from ArcGIS Pro (2.8 and later releases), you can simultaneously publish an associated feature layer.
+- When you publish a vector tile layer from ArcGIS Pro (2.8 and later), you can simultaneously publish an associated feature layer.
 Editors can update the data in the feature layer and you can rebuild the vector tile cache to incorporate the edits into the vector tile layer.

 - You can publish a vector tile layer from a hosted feature layer, edit the data in the hosted feature layer, and rebuild the vector tile cache to incorporate the edits into the vector tile layer.